 Each Investment Manager will have full discretion to make all investment decisions for the assets placed under its management within the investment methodology and mandate approved by the Foundation.
+Any deviation from the investment methodology outlined above requires preapproval from the Investment Committee.
 Institutional pooled funds and alternative investment managers will be governed by their prospectus and offering memorandums.
 Specific responsibilities of the Investment Manager(s) include the following: